ShellCodingGH/ShepherdStory/README.md

 wget https://huggingface.co/ByteDance/SDXL-Lightning/resolve/main/sdxl_lightning_4step_lora.safetensors?download=true -O comfy/ComfyUI/models/controlnet/controlnet_sdxl_union_promax.safetensors
 ```

 9. put comfyui_colab.ipynb *in this repo* into ```notebook``` folder,  run this notebook.
-Note after the very first time of running, only need to re-run cell with title "Run ComfyUI with cloudflared (Recommended Way)"
+Note after the very first time of running, only need to re-run cell with title "Run ComfyUI with cloudflared (Recommended Way)".
-10. wait until the cell finishes outputting
+10. wait until the cell finishes outputting, note the green tick won't appear instead the cell will appear in the running status with a spinning curly arrow.
 11. in terminal, at your working directory run the following commands:
 ```
 mkdir comfy/ComfyUI/output/refer